Memorization in Attention-only Transformers: EXPERIMENTS

-In Corollary 1, we obtained a lower bound on the number of associations a one layer AoT can remember.
+In Corollary \ref{corollary:1}, we obtained a lower bound on the number of associations a one layer AoT can remember.
 We now want to know what the empirical scaling of the memorization power is.
-To this end, we will analyze scaling laws of the accuracy of trained AoT for different values of $H$, $d$, and $d_h$.
+To this end, we will analyze scaling laws of the accuracy of trained AoT (experiments 1 to 4) as well as MLP-based Transformers (experiment 5) for different values of $H$, $d$, and $d_h$.